thaddavis/crewai_and_agentops_script/video_script/1/8_adding_environment_variables.md

 Connecting our CrewAI project with OpenAI is simple.

-All we have to do is sign up on OpenAI's platform: `https://platform.openai.com/`
+First, we have to sign up on OpenAI's platform: `https://platform.openai.com/`

-OpenAI pricing model is pay as you use like a gas station.
-So you might need add a couple dollars of credits to your account.
+OpenAI pricing model is usage-based like a gas station.
+So you might need to add a couple dollars of credits to your account.

-If you've never used OpenAI's platform, I'd suggest adding the minimum amount allowed to save money
+If you've never used OpenAI's platform, I'd suggest adding the minimum amount allowed as that should be more than enough for what we're doing here

-And you can add more credits later as needed
+You can add more credits later as needed

 `https://platform.openai.com/api-keys`